Heights on square of modular curves: -height and -height

-cf.~\cite{Br14}, Theorem~1.2 for the case of $\sup_{X_0 (p)(\C )} g_{\mu_0}$).
-It follows from measures comparison (cf.~(\ref{CompMeasures}) below) and the method of P.~Bruin in loc. cit. that this holds for~$\sup_{X_0 (p)(\C )} g_{\mu_e}$ too.
-Actually, it seems that, at least in the case of $X_0 (p)$, if we plug in Bruin's method the estimates of~\cite{MU98} regarding the comparison function~$F(z)$ between Green-Arakelov and Poincar\'e measures, we even obtain a bound of shape $O(p\log p)$ instead of $O(p^2 )$ (cf.~\cite{Br14}, p.~263, and Paragraph~8 with references therein (Theorem~7.1 in particular)).
-The same again holds true for the Green function $g_{\mu_e}$.
-As suggested by P.~Autissier, estimates of the same order $O(p\log p)$ could also be proven from results in~\cite{Wi16}.
-The main theorems of~\cite{JK06} and~\cite{Ar13} might even yield that the functions $O(p^2 )$ of~(\ref{CelleDeBruin}) could be replaced by a uniform bound $O(1)$. } \end{rema} \begin{proof} This is essentially a question of mesure comparisons on $X_0 (p)(\C )$, between $j^* (\mu_{FS})$ on one hand (where $\mu_{FS}$ is the Fubini-Study $(1,1)$-form on $X(1)(\C )\simeq \PPP^1 (\C )$) and the Green-Arakelov form $\mu_0$ (respectively, $\mu_e$) on the other hand.
+It seems that, at least in the case of $X_0 (p)$, if we plug into Bruin's method the estimates of~\cite{MU98} regarding the comparison function~$F(z)$ between Green-Arakelov and Poincar\'e measures, we recover bounds of shape $O(p\log p)$ instead of $O(p^2 )$ (see~\cite{Br14}, p.~263, and Paragraph~8 (Theorem~7.1 in particular)), and the same again holds true for the Green function $g_{\mu_e}$.
+One should therefore be able to obtain the same error term $O(p^2 \log p)$ for~(\ref{heightJe}) as for~(\ref{heightJ}).

+Note that the main theorems of~\cite{JK06} and~\cite{Ar13} might even yield that the above functions $O(p^2 )$ or $O(p\log p)$ could be replaced by a uniform bound $O(1)$. } \end{rema} \begin{proof} This is essentially a question of measure comparisons on $X_0 (p)(\C )$, between $j^* (\mu_{FS})$ on one hand (where $\mu_{FS}$ is the Fubini-Study $(1,1)$-form on $X(1)(\C )\simeq \PPP^1 (\C )$) and the Green-Arakelov form $\mu_0$ (respectively, $\mu_e$) on the other hand.
 We adapt the main result of~\cite{EJ11b}.